 Sorting out the hype on hair dryers

-- Ceramic is a composite material usually made of clay -- just like the tiles on a bathroom floor.
+- Ceramic is a composite material usually made of clay, just like the tiles on a bathroom floor.
 It can be used on the body of a hair dryer, the heating element, or other internal parts.
-This material heats up quickly and evenly across its surface.
+This material heats up quickly and radiates it evenly across its surface.
 Dermatologists interviewed by TheSweethome.com say this more even heat is better for your hair, but engineers interviewed in the same article doubt it really makes a difference.
 They point out that hair dryers don't transfer heat by radiation; they do it with blowing air, so radiant heat shouldn't matter.
 In any case, nearly all hair dryers these days have ceramic-coated coils, so the word "ceramic" on the package doesn't mean you're getting anything extra.

 - Tourmaline is a naturally occurring, semi-precious mineral that produces negative ions when heated.
-Crushing tourmaline into a powder and coating the dryer's components with it boosts its ionic output -- but it also boosts the price, since tourmaline is a rare and pricey stone.
+Crushing tourmaline into a powder and coating the dryer's components with it boosts its ionic output – but it also boosts the price, since tourmaline is a rare and pricey stone.
 And, as TheSweethome.com points out, a hair dryer that says "tourmaline" on the box may not contain very much of the gemstone, so there's no guarantee you're getting what you pay for.

 Finding the best hair dryers

 To choose the best hair dryers, we focused mainly on how quickly each dryer works and how good it leaves hair looking when it's done.
 We also considered ease of use, weight, noise level, and durability.
 We looked at how hair dryers performed in professional comparison tests at TheSweethome.com and Good Housekeeping, recommendations from professional stylists in fashion magazines like InStyle and Allure, and reviews from ordinary home users on sites like Amazon.com, Folica.com, and TotalBeauty.com.